logicly-au/validator.com.au-old/_source/_mds-validator/register-for-mds-online-validator.md

 ---
 layout: default
-title: Registering for the MDS Validator
+title: Registering for the Online Validator
-direction: MDS Validator Documentation
+direction: Online Validator Documentation
 directory:
   - url: /mds-validator/index.html
-    name: MDS Validator Documentation
+    name: Online Validator Documentation
 last_modified: Wednesday, 03 June 2015, 08:28:17
 ---
 <ul id="toc">
 <li>Table of contents</li>
 </ul>
-## Requesting and Managing Access to the MDS Validator
+## Requesting and Managing Access to the Online Validator
-<p>Access to the MDS Validator system is managed via the Strategic Data Authentication System (SDAS): <a href="https://auth.strategicdata.com.au">https://auth.strategicdata.com.au</a></p>
+<p>Access to the Online Validator system is managed via the Strategic Data Authentication System (SDAS): <a href="https://auth.strategicdata.com.au">https://auth.strategicdata.com.au</a></p>

-<p>This system enables users and their managers to register for and manage access to the MDS Validator, however, as it is currently in development Strategic Data will continue to manage this process.    </p>
+<p>This system enables users and their managers to register for and manage access to the Online Validator, however, as it is currently in development Logicly will continue to manage this process.    </p>

 ### Register for User Access
 <p>Your manager will need to email support@validator.com.au requesting you be registered for an account.
 If you are unsure who your manager is, please contact <a href="mailto:support@validator.com.au">support@validator.com.au</a>.</p>